-^{} SIA Amounts in Financials are assumed to be .013% of Routine Medicare Revenue Only
+\ SIA Amounts in Financials are assumed to be .013% of Routine Medicare Revenue Only

-^{} Estimates used 2024 actual rates plus 3% increase based on average annual increase in rates in recent years
+\ Estimates used 2025 actual rates plus 3% increase based on average annual increase in rates in recent years

 Line Item Assumption

 Salaries and Benefits Based on FTE and staffing, benefits are assumed to be 21% of salaries.

 Contracted Services For PT/OT/SP/RT/Nurse/dietician/IV services; assumed to be \$0.06/per patient day (PPD).
+Shalom has not previously experienced contracting for Nurse services as we utilize part time staff; however, we have contracts in place for contingency.

 Pharmacy Assumed to be \$6.70/PPD

 DME Assumed to be \$8.90/PPD

 Medical Supplies Assumed to be \$4.52/PPD

 Other Direct Expenses Assumed to be \$5.09 per patient per month (includes ambulance, chemotherapy, imaging, lab, radiation, transport)

-General Inpatient Costs Assumed GIP expense at 80% of the GIP rate, or \$1,094.99 PPD.
-Due to the census rounding, even a 0.5 patient day difference equates to about \$548 difference in the total costs.
+General Inpatient Costs Assumed GIP expense at 80% of the GIP rate, or \$1,078.90 PPD.
+Due to the census rounding, even a 0.5 patient day difference equates to about \$539 difference in the total costs.

 Inpatient Respite Costs Pass thru cost.

-5% room and board expense for Medicaid patients in nursing homes receiving routine care 3% of routine patient days are assumed for room and board pass through for 2025, 5% for 2026 & 2027, and 7% for 2028.
-Room and Board rate assumed to be \$336.90 and is based on the State of Washington, DSHS/Aging and Disability Services Administration Current Rate Report Run Date: November 1, 2023, using Kitsap County average nursing home Medicaid rate.
+5% room and board expense for Medicaid patients in nursing homes receiving routine care 3% of routine patient days are assumed for room and board pass through for 2026, 5% for 2027 & 2028, and 7% for 2029.
+Room and Board rate assumed to be \$401.24 and is based on the State of Washington, DSHS/Aging and Disability Services Administration Current Rate Report Run Date: November 1, 2024 using Clark County average nursing home Medicaid rate.
 Assumes Medicaid reimburses 95% of the rate.
 Assume no increase in the rate.

 Mileage Assumed \$81.47 X ADC X 12 Months